Museum of Fine Arts Houston Fabulous Landscape Paintings

-Gainsborough was a great portraitist but loved painting landscapes, especially in his latter years.
+Gainsborough was a great portraitist but loved painting landscapes, especially in his later years.

-The cows in this painting seem to be very interested in what is transpiring below them from that great vantage point of the outcropping of rock upon which they are gathered.
+The cows in this painting seem to be very interested in what is transpiring below them from that excellent vantage point of the outcropping of rock upon which they are gathered.

 Considered to be “the father of modern art” Cezanne served to pave the way between Impressionism to Cubism and also Abstraction with many artists learning from what he had created and then expanding upon it in other directions.

-He was not fully accepted or recognized as an influential artist until he was in his 50’s.
+He was not entirely accepted or recognized as an influential artist until he was in his 50’s.